bbbradsmith/hatariB/README.md

 The GPL v2 license was inherited from the Hatari project.
 The Hatari source code is incorporated here, in the [hatari/](hatari/) folder with minimal modifications, outlined in the [development notes](DEVELOP.md).

-This project also incorporates header files from [Libretro](https://github.com/libretro/), under a compatible permissive license.

 This project includes [EmuTOS](https://emutos.sourceforge.io/) binaries as built-in available TOS BIOS images, under the GPL v2 license.

+This project incorporates header files from [Libretro](https://github.com/libretro/), under a compatible permissive license.

+This project includes or dynamically links with [SDL2](https://www.libsdl.org/) under the [zlib license](https://www.libsdl.org/license.php).

+This project includes or dynamically links with [zlib](https://zlib.net/) under the [zlib license](https://zlib.net/zlib_license.html).

 ## Authors